India, UK must develop strong bilateral defence ties: Boris Johnson | www.lokmattimes.com

 Johnson landed in Gujarat earlier today for his two-day India visit.
 He was accorded a grand welcome at the airport in Ahmedabad.

-He firstly visited Sabarmati Ashram and was accompanied by Gujarat Chief Minister Bhupesh Patel.
+He firstly visited Sabarmati Ashram and was accompanied by Gujarat Chief Minister.

 'Guide to London', one of the first few books written by Mahatma Gandhi which never got published will also be gifted to UK Prime Minister by Sabarmati Ashram.